jruby/activerecord-jdbc-adapter/README.md

 for the Intersystems Cache database that you can examine as a template.
 See the [cachedb-adapter project][4] for more information.

+## Feedback

+Please report bugs at our [issue tracker][3].
+If you're not sure if something's a bug, feel free to pre-report it on the [mailing lists][1] or ask on the #JRuby IRC channel on http://freenode.net/.

 ## Authors

 This project was written by Nick Sieger <nick@nicksieger.com> and Ola Bini